Feature #403

 Oddly, this document also claims to contain two languagse though it clearly contains only English:

-#8 Updated by Luke Murphey over 11 years ago
+#8 Updated by Luke Murphey about 12 years ago

 I am getting the faint feeling that I am doing this wrong.
 I think the best approach would be to break up the XML into chunks and simply save the chunks as verses.
 Then I could choose how to render the text later.
 This would be useful because I could add support for other works later on.